fastify/fastify/docs/Reference/Type-Providers.md

 fastify.register(pluginWithTypebox)
 ```

-It's also important to mention that once the types don't propagate globally,
+It's also important to mention that since the types don't propagate globally,
-_currently_ is not possible to avoid multiple registrations on routes when
+_currently_ it is not possible to avoid multiple registrations on routes when
 dealing with several scopes, see below:

 ```ts